davecanderson/docs/docs/admin-ui-redis.md

 ## Command

-The Command tab gives you a flexible Command bar letting you run adhoc Redis commands against the selected database.
-It includes a Command History displaying all previous commands run which you can select on to quickly edit & rerun commands:
+The Command tab gives you a flexible Command bar letting you run custom Redis commands against the selected database, including a Command History capturing all previously run commands that can be reselected to quickly edit & rerun commands:

 ![](/images/admin-ui/admin-ui-redis-command.png)

-By default it blocks running dangerous and unsuitable commands for a Web interface which can be modified when registering the `AdminRedisFeature`, which by default prevents the commands below:
+By default Redis Admin blocks running dangerous and unsuitable commands from a Web interface which can be modified when registering the `AdminRedisFeature`, that by default prevents the commands below:

 ```csharp
 Plugins.Add(new AdminRedisFeature {